kriskalwala/cloud-monitoring-notification-delivery-integration-sample-code/README.md

 gcloud config set project [PROJECT_ID]
 ```

-4. (Optional) In order to successfully run unit tests and linter in the section below, setup a virtualenv and install the required dependencies
+4. (Optional) In order to successfully run unit tests and linter in the section below, setup a virtualenv and install the required dependencies.

 ```
 virtualenv env